joonyoo181/GuidingPaws/README.md

 Our Mascot!

-## GuidingPaws
+## About
 GuidingPaws provides users with an extra set of eyes, utilizing the phone's camera and AI to detect and announce nearby obstacles.
-It aims to empower the visually impaired to navigate with confidence by providing real-time guidance and ensuring a safer, more independent journey.
+It aims to empower the visually impaired to navigate with confidence by providing real-time audio guidance to ensure a safer, more independent journey.

 ## Motive
 Having family members with failing vision, we were inspired to create GuidingPaws to empower visually impaired individuals with an accessible solution - a phone app.
 Leveraging computer vision and machine learning, the app uses a smartphone camera to detect and announce nearby obstacles, providing real-time guidance for the visually impaired.
 We hope that the app can not only assist others in navigating a world of obstacles, but also provide users with the independence and confidence to explore - just like a service dog!